marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "drawImage method", scaling}}

 By default, `drawImage` will draw the image at its original size.
-You can also give it two additional arguments to set a different width and height.
+You can also give it two additional arguments to specify the width and height of the drawn image, when those aren't the same as origin image.

 When `drawImage` is given _nine_ arguments, it can be used to draw only a fragment of an image.
 The second through fifth arguments indicate the rectangle (x, y, width, and height) in the source image that should be copied, and the sixth to ninth arguments give the rectangle (on the canvas) into which it should be copied.

 {{index "player", "pixel art"}}

 This can be used to pack multiple _((sprite))s_ (image elements) into a single image file and then draw only the part you need.
-For example, we have this picture containing a game character in multiple ((pose))s:
+For example, this picture contains a game character in multiple ((pose))s:

 {{figure {url: "img/player_big.png", alt: "Pixel art showing a computer game character in 10 different poses.
 The first 8 form its running animation cycle, the 9th has the character standing still, and the 10th shows him jumping.", width: "6cm"}}}